Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 Ease of Use

-PrestaShop offers plenty of out-of-the-box features to build a large ecommerce store.
+Second, PrestaShop offers more out-of-the-box features to build a large ecommerce store.
 You can customize messages for out-of-stock items, make your e-shop available in 65 languages, and configure coupons right in your dashboard.

-With so much built-in functionality, the process for setting up a PrestaShop site is longer and more complicated than using a platform like Shopify.
+With so much built-in functionality, the dashboard might look complex and the process for setting up a PrestaShop site is longer and more complicated than using a platform like Shopify.
 But you will be able to create a more complex site right out of the box.

 As with any open-source CMS, the task of securing your PrestaShop store mostly falls on your shoulders.
-To protect your store, you can buy an SSL certificate, regularly update the software, and follow other best practices.
+To protect your store, you can enable SSL on your site, regularly update the software, add code to your .htaccess file, and follow other best practices.

 However, research indicates that, like Magento store owners, PrestaShop store owners fall behind on updates and other security protocols because they don’t have the time or resources.
 This leaves their stores vulnerable to attacks.
-According to Sucuri’s 2018 analysis of hacked websites, 97.2% of infected PrestaShop websites were using out of date software.
+For example, back in January 2020, PrestaShop stores saw an increase in hacks due to a critical security vulnerability in outdated modules.

 TYPO3 is an open-source CMS that’s designed for building enterprise-level sites.